Marriage And Family Advice: Is It Time To Seek Relationship Therapy?

 When partners enter relationships, they may overlook minor flaws or unwanted behaviors due to the rush of love chemicals in the brain.
 Over time, these tendencies can change as the stages of love change.
 Some people might see these shifts as signs of an unhappy relationship and worry that they have experienced a loss of love or intimacy.

-Recognizing unhappiness in your relationship
+How to address unhappiness in your relationship

 Stay true to yourself

+Begin by asking yourself and your partner if your original goals when establishing the relationship are the same.
+For example, have your views on dating, family, marriage, or children changed since you started the relationship?
 If you've found that you no longer are in love with your partner or are unhappy in the relationship, you might also choose to leave.
-Choosing a breakup can be overwhelming, but if you’ve already put forth your best efforts and know it's the right choice for you, it can be healthy.
+Choosing a breakup can be overwhelming, but it can be healthy if you’ve already put forth your best efforts and know it's the right choice for you.
 Have a conversation with your partner and let them know how your priorities or feelings have shifted.

-Staying the same
+Stay the same

-Seeking individual counseling for self-esteem
+Seek individual counseling for self-esteem and mental health

 You can attend individual counseling to learn new ways of thinking, communicating, and coping based on the experiences that you've had that may be contributing to an unhappy marriage or relationship.
 An individual therapist may help you develop techniques to use with your partner in your relationship.

-Seeking couples therapy for life satisfaction
+Seek couples therapy with a licensed therapist for life satisfaction

 You and your partner can also choose to pursue couples counseling together and commit to resolving the underlying conflicts or challenges in your relationship.
 Marriage counseling, couples therapy, and family therapy can be highly beneficial and offer couples a chance to talk with a mediator in the room while learning unique relationship-based skills.
 Therapy can create space to help you gain clarity on your situation and provide you with coping skills to meet your goals.

+Willingness to attend therapy is often part of improving the relationship for both partners.
+If one partner doesn't want to make the relationship work or isn't interested in relationship counseling, attending therapy is unlikely to be very effective.
 However, when couples are dedicated to the process, couples therapy can be a powerful tool that yields significant results for healthy relationships.
 One study found that over 70% of couples believed that couples therapy was effective.
 If you want to learn more about couples therapy before attending, you may be able to schedule consultations with several providers.

-Solutions for an unhappy relationship
+Solutions for an unhappy relationship: Is it time to seek relationship therapy?

 No matter your concern, whether you feel happy or unhappy, couples therapy could be helpful and benefit you.
 You can choose a structured, creative, or loose approach to counseling, depending on the modality you pick.
 Though many partners wait to meet with a provider until a conflict has become significant, you can meet with a therapist at any point in your relationship.